Intensive Short-Term Dynamic Psychotherapy (ISTDP)

 Location/Institution: Cambridge, England

-The purpose of this study was to evaluate the long-term effect on maternal mood of three psychological treatments (psychodynamic therapy [PT, now called Intensive Short-Term Dynamic Psychotherapy (ISTDP)], Cognitive-Behavioral Therapy [CBT], or nondirective counseling) in relation to routine primary care.
+The purpose of the study was to evaluate the long-term effect on maternal mood of three psychological treatments, psychodynamic therapy (PT) [now called Intensive Short-Term Dynamic Psychotherapy (ISTDP)], cognitive-behavioral therapy (CBT), or nondirective counseling in relation to routine primary care.
 Participants were randomly assigned to one of four conditions: routine primary care, CBT, PT, or nondirective counseling.
-Measures utilized include the Edinburgh Postnatal Depression Scale (EPDS) and the Structured Clinical Interview for DSM-III-R. Results indicate compared with the control, all three treatments had a significant impact at 4.5 months on maternal mood.
-Only psychodynamic therapy produced a rate of reduction in depression significantly superior to that of the control.
+Measures utilized include the Edinburgh Postnatal Depression Scale (EPDS) and the Structured Clinical Interview for DSM-III-R. Results indicate that compared with the control, all three treatments had a significant impact at 4.5 months on maternal mood.
+Only PT produced a rate of reduction in depression significantly superior to that of the control.
 The benefit of treatment was no longer apparent by 9 months postpartum.
 Treatment did not reduce subsequent episodes of postpartum depression.
-Limitations include lack of a significant difference in terms of remission from depressive disorder between two of the treatment conditions and the controls requires some explanation, and the outcome of those who received nondirective counselling and CBT from a specialist was unexpectedly poor.
+Limitations include the lack of a significant difference in terms of remission from depressive disorder between two of the treatment conditions and the controls requires some explanation, and that the outcome of those who received nondirective counseling and CBT from a specialist was unexpectedly poor.

 Length of controlled postintervention follow-up: Approximately 4.5 and 13.5 months, and 4.6 years.